Last updated: 19/03/2019 19:29:20

 Typical items we purchase that containin platinum include:

 We accept all purities of platinum.
-Our platinum price is the same for hallmarked and non-hallmarked items.
+Our platinum prices arew the same for hallmarked and non-hallmarked items.
 Testing is usually completed on the day of receipt and for customers who elect to have payment into their bank account, funds are transferred by 5pm on the same day.

-Here are the minimum scrap platinum prices that you'll get if you register your claim today:
+Here are the scrap platinum prices we're paying to our customers today:

-NOTE: The prices quoted above are for hallmarked and non-hallmarked platinum.
+PLEASE REMEMBER: The prices quoted above are for hallmarked and non-hallmarked platinum.
 Unlike some other dealers, we do not differentiate or pay different rates.
-You should also note that we don't charge testing or refining fees.
-In fact, we have no hidden fees at all.
-The prices you see quoted above are the genuine minimum prices we pay.
+You should also note that we don't charge any testing or refining fees, which some competitors hide in their small print.